 A debt agreement is entered by proposing to creditors a repayment plan for provable debts, in other words, those for which the creditor has sufficient documentation to prove their entitlement.
 The debt agreement will propose to creditors a rate of recovery (i.e. a cents in the dollar approach) with creditors entitled to a vote on the proposal.

 A debt agreement is administered by a registered debt agreement administrator, who is approved by the Australian Financial Security Authority (“AFSA”).
 As at the time of writing, there are 34 debt agreement administrators registered with AFSA; comprised of 27 corporate and 7 individual administrators.

 Why Would Creditors Vote for a Debt Agreement?

-Ultimately, the body of creditors have discretion to approve or reject a debt agreement proposal.
-For this reason, it is incumbent upon the debtor to ensure that they prepare a detailed, reasonable and realistic debt agreement proposal in order to demonstrate to the creditors that the debt agreement is not just in the best interest of the debtor but also for the creditors as a whole.
+Ultimately, the body of creditors has the discretion to approve or reject a debt agreement proposal.
+For this reason, it is incumbent upon the debtor to ensure that they prepare a detailed, reasonable, and realistic debt agreement proposal in order to demonstrate to the creditors that the debt agreement is not just in the best interest of the debtor but also for the creditors as a whole.
 One key advantage of debt agreements is the reduced cost, and therefore likely higher recovery rate by creditors, compared to that of bankruptcy.